exercism/v2-configlet/README.md

     * Exercises will have their list of topics sorted alphabetically.
     * Topics names will be normalised to be lowercase and contain hyphens in place of spaces.

+## Visualize

+The track configuration file can be hard to review, especially the new structure being used for [nextercism](https://github.com/exercism/prototype) The `visualize` command can help with the process of setting up your configuration file for nextercism.
+It will display the core track exercises/unlocks as a tree and list out the bonus exercises separately.
+It will also issue warnings if expected elements from the nextercism-style configuration are missing.

 ### Usage

 ```bash